halperta/rhe309k-fall2014/site/assignments/prep.md

 List the researcher’s most recent three publications, in APA format.
 Underneath each citation, copy and paste the article’s abstract.

 ##Web Presence
 *Google the researcher.
 Does anything come up?
 If so, provide links to any professionally relevant articles or websites (a blog?
 An interview?
 A news article?) here.*

+##E-mail
+Copy a draft of the e-mail you intend to send requesting an interview.

 ##Parameters